Conditions and diseases

 If you suffer from voice disorders, you can contact our voice lab.
 This is part of dysph², a specialised centre for swallowing (dysphagia) and voice problems (dysphonia).
-It is a collaboration between voice and swallowing specialists from the Ear, Nose and Throat Department and the Speech Therapy Department to help people with voice and/or swallowing problems from different disciplines.
-Both adults and children can go there.
+It is a collaboration between voice and swallowing specialists from the Ear, Nose and Throat Department and the Speech Therapy Department.

 Some examples of voice problems include:

-- I feel a ball in my throat while I'm talking.
+- I feel a lump in my throat while I'm talking.

 - I have been hoarse all my life, but now I also get a sore throat when I talk a lot.

 - I am an opera singer and my voice is not as clear when I sing softly.